Date of last revision: 1 March 2023

 We may process your personal data in order to comply with applicable laws (for example, if we are required to co-operate with an investigation pursuant to a court order).

-If you have never purchased from us or have not purchased from us for a long time, but have given us your explicit consent to hear from us about our products, services, promotions or events that we consider may be of interest to you, we will contact you by post or email (according to the contact preference you have provided).
+If you have never purchased from us or have not purchased from us for a long time, but have given us your explicit consent to hear from us about our products, services, promotions or events that we consider may be of interest to you, we will contact you by post, email and/or SMS (according to the contact preference you have provided).
 You have the right to withdraw consent to marketing at any time by contacting us as set out in Section 1 above.

 6. Do we share your personal data?